 “Though I am not a constitutional scholar, I don’t believe it gives you the right to fire on Federal agents.”

 “No, I don’t expect it does,” Devin replied before leaning forward, fixing Porter with an intense stare that caused her to flinch.
 “What it does guarantee we, the people, is the right to due process of the law, something Gunnery Sergeant Hector Rojas was denied before he was executed.
-That, and an oath I and everyone who has ever served in the Armed Forces took, a pledge to uphold the Constitution against all enemies, foreign and domestic.”
+That, and an oath I and everyone who has ever served in the armed forces took, a pledge to uphold the Constitution against all enemies, foreign and domestic.”

 Both the low, almost threatening tone of voice with which Devin had responded, and the look in his eye left Porter wondering if her earlier comparison of him to Colonel Kurtz hadn’t been all that far from the mark.